moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 ---
-title: Who is labs.online.net ?
+title: What is Online labs ?
 template: article.jade
 ---

- Labs.online.net is the cloud for you.<br/>

-# What is labs.online.net ?

-[labs.online.net](http://labs.online.net) provides resizable computing capacity in the cloud.
+[Online labs](http://labs.online.net) provides a highly customizable physical server management platform.

-Using [labs.online.net](http://labs.online.net) eliminates the complexity of traditionnal architecture, so you can develop and deploy applications faster.
+Using [Online labs](http://labs.online.net) eliminates the complexity of traditionnal architecture, so you can develop and deploy applications faster.
+We let you configure your own physical servers have the following advantages

+- The lightness of the cloud
+- The guarantee of a dedicated server

-You can use our service to launch as many or as few physical servers as you need in seconds, networking and manage storage.
+You can launch as many physical servers as you need in second, configure networking and manage storage.

-This site offers documentation about the following features

-- Physical computing servers, known as servers

-- Images, that package the bits you need for your instance (including the operating system and additional software)

-- Secure login information for your servers using key pairs
+# What made Online labs different ?

+We've built the Online labs platform manager, the Control Panel that let's you perform every action you would with a physical machine on our physical server.

+It's like your PC except it's hosted in our secure datacenters.

+Our Powerful platform provides:

+- On-demand physical computing servers.
+[Read more](/howto/create_instance.html)

+- Images to create series of servers with predefined configuration.
+For instance, you can prepare to scale your serving capacity with a frontend image for an Apache server.
+[Read more](/howto/create_image.html)

-- Storage volumes for your data, SSD and HDD
+- Extra storage volumes for your data, SSD, HDD or both

+- Snapshot to backup your servers and their data.

-- IP addresses, static or dynamic to attach on your servers (link)
+- IP addresses, dynamic or reserved to attach on your servers [Read more](/network/ip_addresses.html)

+- Secure login information for your servers using key pairs.
+[Read more](/account/ssh_keys.html)